• Skip to primary navigation

 • I used paagu velam to get the dark brown color.
 You can use normal jaggery too.

-• Roasting dal gives good flavour so don’t skip this step.
+• Roasting dal gives good flavor so don’t skip this step.

-• Add good quality aromatic ghee for best flavour and taste.
+• Add good quality aromatic ghee for best flavor and taste.

 • Pressure cooking time of rice depends on the variety of rice so adjust accordingly.
 New rice needs little lesser water whereas old rice requires more.